 The study of the criminal justice system and its major components.
 The criminal justice process is described.
 Includes history, philosophy and current practice in the administration of justice in a democratic society.

-Requisite: None.
+Semester(s) Offered: ALL Requisite: None.
 Type: T, IAI-CRJ 901